JamesAllingham/epistasisNet/README.md

 epistasisNet
 ============

-#Deep Learning to Detect Epistasis in the Human Genome
+#Deep learning to detect gene-gene interactions

 ELEN4002/4012 Project by James Allingham and Paul Cresswell.
 Supervised by Prof. Scott Hazelhurst.